mararie/lionessR/README.md

 dat <- dat[1:nsel, -1]
 dat <- as.matrix(dat)
 ```
-Next, we will make two condition-specific networks, one for the short-term and one for the long-term metastasis-free survival group.
+Next, we will make two condition-specific networks, one for the short-term and one for the long-term MFS group.
 We calculate the difference between these condition-specific network adjacency matrices, so that we can use this to select edges that have large absolute differences in their co-expression levels:
 ```
 groupyes <- which(targets$mets=="yes")
 groupno <- which(targets$mets=="no")